wdullaer/MaterialDateTimePicker/README.md

 You can pass a `Calendar[]` to the `DatePickerDialog`.
 The values in this list are the only acceptable dates for the picker.
 It takes precedence over `setMinDate(Calendar day)` and `setMaxDate(Calendar day)`

 * `setHighlightedDays(Calendar[] days)`
 You can pass a `Calendar[]` of days to highlight.
 They will be rendered in bold.
-You can tweak the color of the highlighted days by overwriting `mdtp_date_picker_text_highlighted`
+You can tweak the eventColor of the highlighted days by overwriting `mdtp_date_picker_text_highlighted`

 * `showYearPickerFirst(boolean yearPicker)`
 Show the year picker first, rather than the month and day picker.